 Don Fabian is principal saxophone and soloist with “America’s Premiere Wind Band,” the Dallas Wind Symphony.
 The Dallas Morning News has praised Fabian’s outstanding virtuosity and musicality, saying “Donald Fabian gave a stunning performance, pulsing with drama and almost unimaginable color.”

 Fabian is also the music director and soprano saxophonist with the award-winning Texas Saxophone Quartet.
 The TSQ was the first saxophone chamber music ensemble to win the prestigious Fischoff Chamber Music Competion in 1987 and was a finalist in New York’s Concert Artist Guild and in Chamber Music Chicago.

 A graduate of the Crane School of Music, S.U.N.Y. at Potsdam, New York, he earned his bachelor’s degree in both performance and music education under the tutelage of renowned saxophone pedagogue Dr. James M. Stoltie.
 His master’s degree was completed in multiple woodwinds and saxophone performance at Michigan State University with saxophone virtuoso James Forger.

-Mr. Fabian is presently the professor of saxophone at Southern Methodist University and maintains an active schedule as a music educator for the Plano Independent School District.
-He also concurrently holds the position of personnel manager of the Dallas Wind Symphony.
+Fabian is presently the Adjunct Associate Professor of Saxophone at Southern Methodist University.
+He also concurrently holds the position of personnel manager for the Dallas Wind Symphony.